 In 2035, Sparwood will be a caring, neighbourly and sustainable community with pride in our natural environment.
 A unique and vibrant downtown will be the social, cultural and economic heart of our community, with opportunities to live, work, learn, shop, and play in close proximity.
 A diverse economy will provide a range of jobs and services to supplement the mining industry, which will continue to be our economic lifeblood.
 A diversity of housing options will allow residents with a range of ages, income levels and lifestyles to live comfortably in Sparwood through all stages of their lives.
 A world-class multi-purpose network of trails, parks, and recreational areas will support an active, healthy, and highly livable community.
-The full Official Community Plan is available online.
+You can read the full Official Community Plan here.

 To achieve this vision, Sparwood has set the following goals to guide implementation of this Official Community Plan (OCP).
 These goals provide the framework for the policies in Part II.